Tax dodging and corruption

 In commodity trading, there is a significant risk of transfer mispricing which Transparency International defines as firms agreeing ”to manipulate the price of their internal transactions in order to declare less profit in higher-tax jurisdictions and therefore reduce their total tax payments”.
 The risk of tax avoidance is raised as a result of the high export values of some commodities, the tax policies of producing countries and those of home countries (often lower-tax jurisdictions).
 The existence of no-tax offshore jurisdictions further increases, or even incentivises, tax avoidance.

 The companies involved have denied the allegations.
-To date, the Argentinian tax authorities have not replied to Public Eye’s request regarding the current state of the case but in its 2018 annual report, Bunge mentioned provisions which suggest that the case is still ongoing: “[A]s of December 31, 2018, Bunge's Argentine subsidiary had received income tax assessments relating to 2006 through 2009 of approximately 1,276 million Argentine pesos (approximately $34 million), plus applicable interest on the outstanding amount of approximately 4,246 million Argentine pesos (approximately $113 million).
+To date, the Argentinian tax authorities have not replied to Public Eye’s request regarding the current state of the case but in its 2020 annual report, Bunge mentioned provisions which suggest that the case is still ongoing: “As of December 31, 2020, Bunge's Argentina subsidiary had received income tax and penalty assessments through 2009 of approximately 1,288 million Argentine pesos (approximately $15 million), plus applicable interest on the outstanding amount.

 Risk of corruption